 5.4.
 Monitoring and Inspection Reimbursement.
 Company will reimburse the County up to $[●]11 per annum to defray costs and expenses of the County’s monitoring and inspection activities (the “Monitoring and Inspection Reimbursement”) (without duplication of the Landfill Liaison Reimbursement).
 The amount of reimbursement shall be adjusted annually in January of each year based on the CPI for the preceding year.
 The Company shall present documentation of its monitoring and inspection expenses by January 10 of each year so that the Parties can determine the amount of the Monitoring and Inspection Reimbursement.
 The Monitoring and Inspection Reimbursement shall be due by January 30 of each year.

-5.3.
-Payment for Landfill Liaison.
-The County and Company both acknowledge and agree that the Minimum Host Fee is intended, in part, to cover the County’s full cost and of employing the Landfill Liaison, as well as the activities to be performed by the Landfill Liaison with respect to the Landfill.

 6. Maintenance and Repairs; Noise and Lighting.

 6.1.
 General Maintenance Responsibilities.
 Company shall be solely responsible for the performance and expense of all maintenance and repair activities with respect to the Landfill, including all such activities with respect to the facilities, fixtures, and equipment located thereon or used in connection therewith.